Instruments: Piano, Trumpet, Mellophone, Master Teacher

 Bachelor of Music, Eastman School of Music, New York

 As a performer, she has been active in orchestras and chamber groups from an early age.
-Presently she is a member of the Riverside Philharmonic, Redlands, San Bernardino Symphonies and the Lordsburg Trio.
+Presently, she is a member of the Riverside Philharmonic, Redlands Symphony, San Bernardino Symphonies and the Lordsburg Trio.
 She also maintains a studio where she provides private instruction on horn.

-Gary was born and raised in Pittsburgh PA.
-After attended Duquesne University, Gary traveled on the road for four years playing first trombone with the Glenn Miller Orchestra directed by Jimmy Henderson.
-In 1978, Tole made his permanent residence in Southern California.
+Gary Tole was born and raised in Pittsburgh, PA.
+After attending Duquesne University, Gary traveled on the road for four years playing first trombone with the Glenn Miller Orchestra directed by Jimmy Henderson.
+In 1978, he made his permanent residency in Southern California.
 Shortly after arriving in Los Angeles, Gary was hired to play first trombone with the Harry James Orchestra and performed on Harry’s last recording.
-Another great opportunity opened and Gary was now performing with the Les Brown Band of Renown and recording television shows with legendary entertainer Bob Hope.
-On stage as well as recording, Gary’s smooth but dynamic style placed him in constant demand with such stars as Ray Charles, Frank Sinatra, Ella Fitzgerald, Sarah Vaughn, Rosemary Clooney, Johnny Mathis, Bernadette Peters, Kenny Rogers, Rita Moreno, Melissa Manchester, James Ingram, Peter Cetera, and Phil Collins.
-He has been seen and heard on numerous television programs backing great performers such as Diana Ross, Sammy Davis, Pia Zadora, Sheena Easton, Peabo Bryson, The Pointer Sisters, and many more.
-Gary has also spent numerous hours in the recording studios doing record sessions, TV film, jingles, and major motion picture sound tracks.
+Another great opportunity opened, and Gary was now performing with the Les Brown Band of Renown, meanwhile recording television shows with legendary entertainer Bob Hope.
+Onstage and while recording, Gary’s smooth but dynamic style placed him in constant demand with such stars as Ray Charles, Frank Sinatra, Ella Fitzgerald, Sarah Vaughn, Rosemary Clooney, Johnny Mathis, Bernadette Peters, Kenny Rogers, Rita Moreno, Melissa Manchester, James Ingram, Peter Cetera, and Phil Collins.
+He has been seen and heard on numerous television programs backing great performers such as Diana Ross, Sammy Davis, Pia Zadora, Sheena Easton, Peabo Bryson, the Pointer Sisters, and many more.
+Gary has also spent numerous hours in the recording studios doing record sessions, TV film, jingles, and major motion picture soundtracks.

 In addition to trombone, Gary also plays bass trombone and euphonium.
-As an active clinician for Yamaha, Gary participates in music education programs as a judge for jazz festivals, band and orchestra festivals, private teaching of the low brass instruments, and traveled throughout the country conducting various clinics.
+As an active clinician for Yamaha, Gary participates in music education programs as a judge for jazz festivals, band and orchestra festivals, and private teaching of the low brass instruments.
+He has traveled throughout the country conducting various clinics.

-Having a sharp eye for perfection, in 1984 Gary started his own entertainment production company Gary Tole Music Productions, Inc. From weddings of Hollywood’s elite to fund raisers at LA’s top hotels to corporate events internationally, Gary Tole has done it all.
-Gary has accomplished what seems economically and socially impossible in the new century also: his own sixteen piece ensemble, Legends of Swing, has become one of the world’s most sought after Big Bands, in heavy demand nationally and internationally for its white-hot tributes to icons like Glenn Miller, Stan Kenton, The Dorsey Brothers and Benny Goodman.
-In 2007, Legends of Swing released its second recording, the multiple-Grammy nominated “One Kettle For Count” (Summit), award categories of Best Large Jazz Ensemble Album, Best Instrumental Composition, and Best Instrumental Arrangement Accompanying Vocalist(s).
+Having a sharp eye for perfection, in 1984 Gary started his own entertainment production company, Gary Tole Music Productions, Inc. He has accomplished what seems economically and socially impossible in the new century also: his own sixteen-piece ensemble, Legends of Swing, has become one of the world’s most sought-after Big Bands, in heavy demand nationally and internationally for its white-hot tributes to icons like Glenn Miller, Stan Kenton, The Dorsey Brothers and Benny Goodman.
+In 2007, Legends of Swing released its second recording, the multiple-Grammy-nominated “One Kettle For Count” (Summit), falling under award categories of Best Large Jazz Ensemble Album, Best Instrumental Composition, and Best Instrumental Arrangement Accompanying Vocalist(s).

-Being known and recognized for his accomplishments and high standards, from January of 2011 to December 2011, Gary Tole was the leader and director of the World Famous Glenn Miller Orchestra.
+Being known and recognized for his accomplishments and high standards, from January to December 2011, Gary was the leader and director of the world-famous Glenn Miller Orchestra.